Studying online

 This unit introduces students to the use of epidemiology and biostatistics as tools in understanding health.
 The main epidemiological research designs and related statistical analyses are described and evaluated.
 Discussion focuses on how health and disease are measured and compared across populations and how researchers measure associations between exposures and health outcomes.
 Analytical skills are developed using statistical computer software (SPSS) for analysis of research data as well as the critical appraisal of epidemiological studies, which incorporates understanding of the roles of bias, chance and confounding in interpreting study results.
 The implications of epidemiologic research findings for public policy are also illustrated.

-Indicative assessments in this unit are as follows: (1) an assignment and (2) short online quizzes.
+Indicative assessments in this unit are as follows: (1) assignments; (2) short online quizzes; and (3) tutorial participation.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.